agrlsaksham/game_zone/README.md

+THIS WAS OUR GROUP PROJECT FOR OUR COURSE SUBJECT "ADVANCE JAVA" MADE BY OUR GROUPTO UNDERSTAND AND HAVE HANDSON EXERIENCE ON Java Swing and AWT

 # game_zone
 🎮 A collection of 5 classic games built with pure Java Swing: Snake, Ping Pong, Blackjack, Pac-Man, and Flappy Bird.
 No dependencies, no setup—just fork, run, and play.
 Perfect for learning GUI, game loops, and event-driven programming in Java.
 # 🎮 Java Arcade: A Pure Java Swing Game Collection